 Furthermore, years of indecision had seriously hampered the XJ4 programme – (to become 1968’s XJ Saloon), and by 1965, a lack of engineering resources had delayed it further still.
 With the full-size Mark Ten not paying its way, Lyons hoped the S-Type could maintain sales until the new saloon was ready, but signs were that it was fading.

 Sir William attended the Earls Court Motor Show that October, closely monitoring crowds on the Jaguar stand, noting to a subordinate; “There’s not enough interest being shown in the S-Type, we must do something quickly.”
-Dancing girls weren’t really the Jaguar founder’s style, so on his return to Coventry he immediately set to work.
+Dancing girls weren’t really the Jaguar CEO’s style, so on his return to Coventry he immediately set to work.

 This was as close as Sir William got to product planning.
 The new car, internally dubbed XJ16, would be, from a stylistic perspective at least, a facelifted S-Type, giving it a Mark Ten in miniature appearance.
 In some ways arriving at a styling solution was the easy part, engineering it and obtaining the revised bodyshells from Pressed Steel proving the real challenge, especially when Lyons informed his engineers and PSF’s Joe Edwards that he wanted the car on the market the following autumn.

 With Bob Knight’s development team flat out on the XJ programme, the additional workload was met with dismay, but at Pressed Steel, where the bodyshells were produced, it was flatly refused – Jaguar offering no detailed engineering drawings for the revised front end, simply a styling mock-up.
 Lyons called their bluff, threatening that if Pressed Steel did not agree, he’d have the first 2000 bodies made by hand.
 Lyons’ brinkmanship paid off with PSF capitulating to possibly the worst seven months of their lives.